Death mask: Sculptures

 Masks of deceased people are part of traditions in many countries.
 The most important process of the funeral ceremony in ancient Egypt was the mummification of the body, which, after prayers and consecration, was put into a sarcophagus enameled and decorated with gold and gems.
 A special element of the rite was a sculpted mask, put on the face of the deceased.
 This mask was believed to strengthen the spirit of the mummy and guard the soul from evil spirits on its way to the afterworld.
 The best known mask is Tutankhamun's mask.
 Made of gold and gems, the mask conveys the highly stylized features of the ancient ruler.
 Such masks were not, however, made from casts of the features; rather, the mummification process itself preserved the features of the deceased.

-In 1876 the archaeologist Heinrich Schliemann discovered in Mycenae six graves, which he was confident belonged to kings and ancient Greek heroes—Agamemnon, Cassandra, Evrimdon and their associates.
+In 1876, the archaeologist Heinrich Schliemann discovered in Mycenae six graves, which he was confident belonged to kings and ancient Greek heroes—Agamemnon, Cassandra, Evrimdon and their associates.
 To his surprise, the skulls were covered with gold masks.
 It is now thought most unlikely that the masks actually belonged to Agamemnon and other heroes of the Homeric epics; in fact they are several centuries older.

-The lifelike character of Roman portrait sculptures has been attributed to the earlier Roman use of wax to preserve the features of deceased family members (the so-called imagines maiorum).
+The lifelike character of Roman portrait sculptures has been attributed to the earlier Roman use of wax to preserve the features of deceased family members (the imagines maiorum).
 The wax masks were subsequently reproduced in more durable stone.

 The use of masks in the ancestor cult is also attested in Etruria.
 Excavations of tombs in the area of the ancient city of Clusium (modern Chiusi, Tuscany) have yielded a number of sheet-bronze masks dating from the Etruscan late orientalizing period.
-In the 19th century it was thought that they were related to the Mycenaean examples, but whether they served as actual death masks cannot be proven.
+In the 19th century, it was thought that they were related to the Mycenaean examples, but whether they served as actual death masks cannot be proven.
 The most credited hypothesis holds that they were originally fixed to cinerary urns, to give them a human appearance.
 In Orientalising Clusium, the anthropomorphization of urns was a prevalent phenomenon that was strongly rooted in local religious beliefs.